-Nowadays there are many online outlets which will offer you dogs.
+Nowadays there are many online outlets that will offer you dogs.
 Not everybody can be trusted as sometimes fake reviews will betray you.
 In online ordering, you can’t actually check everything physically, which is a must when buying a puppy.

 Another method is to ask a reputable breeder who breeds Goldmaraners and join his waiting lists.
 This process is costly and will take time.

 If you want a puppy designed just for you, then go ahead and order one for yourself.
-Expect a long wait and a hefty bill at the end of purchase.
+Expect a long wait and a hefty bill at the end of the purchase.

 Important Tips When Buying a Goldmaraner Puppy

 - Always asks for references before buying a puppy from a breeder or any place.

 - If your breeder is not certified, then immediately move on to the next one.